datacommonsorg/docsite/custom_dc/setup_gcp.md

    export CUSTOM_DC_DOMAIN=<existing_domain>
    ```

-   Later on, need to create a new DNS record by linking the domain with the IP
+   Later on, you need to create a new DNS record by linking the domain with the
-   address (from GCP project) from your domain provider.
+   IP address (from GCP project) from your domain provider.

 1. Please run the following installation command inside the terminal.
 This may
    take up to 20 minutes to complete.